 The Concealed Carry Reciprocity Maps below will show you which states you can carry concealed in as well as which state’s permits and licenses are honored in a particular state.
 If you have a concealed carry permit or license and want to know which state you can carry in, use the first map under “States That Honor My Permit(s).”
 If you want to know which permits or licenses are honored in a particular state, click on the “Permits Honored By State” tab.
 If you need help with these maps or what reciprocity means, click here to view our detailed explanation below.

-- Oklahoma issues non-resident permits to Military members and their spouse that are stationed in Oklahoma.
+- Arkansas and Oklahoma issue non-resident permits to Military members and their spouses that are stationed in Oklahoma.
 They do not issue to non-military non-residents.

 - Tennessee issues permits to non-residents with exceptions.
 Read more here.